-Are you headed home for the holidays and dreading the noisy crowds, long drawn out security checks and the jam-packed airplane?
+Are you planning to head home for the holidays later this month and dreading the noisy crowds, long drawn out security checks and the jam-packed airplane?
 One way to help lessen your stress is to dress as simply and as comfortably as you can.
-Here’s how to look and feel more relaxed without sacrificing style.
+Here are some tips on what to wear and Thanksgiving travel outfits that will make you look and feel more relaxed without sacrificing style.

 Be Kind to Your Feet

 There’s no way around it.
 At the airport, you are going to be doing a ton of walking, so make sure you’re sensible, not silly about your choice of shoes.
 These soft, comfy sneakers will take you from terminal to terminal with a smile on your face.
 Plus, they’re slip on, which means no fumbling with laces or zippers when it’s time to do your security scan.